microsoft/qio-samples/samples/job-shop-scheduling/README.md

 If this doesn't happen, copy the localhost link shown in the terminal window and paste it into your browser's address bar.

 Once you see the page above, simply click on the `job-shop-sample.ipynb` link to open the sample notebook.

+> [!NOTE]
+> If you double click on a cell in the Jupyter Notebook and the text display changes, you can use `shift`-`enter` to rerun the cell, or use `..` to revert the action.

 ### Running the Python script